 Financial instruments that subject us to concentration of credit risk consist primarily of unrestricted cash and cash equivalents, restricted cash, investment securities, accounts receivable, loans and settlement assets.
 We deposit a portion of our unrestricted cash and cash equivalents and our restricted cash with regional and national banking institutions that we periodically monitor and evaluate for creditworthiness.
 Credit risk for our investment securities is mitigated by the types of investment securities in our portfolio, which must comply with strict investment guidelines that we believe appropriately ensures the preservation of invested capital.
-Substantially all of our investment portfolio as of December 31, 2021 is directly or indirectly backed by the U.S. federal government.
+Substantially all of our investment portfolio as of December 31, 2022 is directly or indirectly backed by the U.S. federal government.
 Credit risk for our accounts receivable is concentrated with card issuing banks and our customers, and this risk is mitigated by the relatively short collection period and our large customer base.
 We do not require or maintain collateral for accounts receivable.
 We maintain reserves for uncollectible overdrawn accounts and uncollectible trade receivables.
 With respect to our loan portfolio (excluding secured credit cards), we closely monitor and assess the credit quality and credit risk of our loan portfolio on an ongoing basis and maintain adequate allowances.
+Credit risk associated with our secured credit card portfolio is mitigated by collateral provided by the borrower in the amount of their credit limit.
 Credit risk for our settlement assets is concentrated with our retail distributors, well-established third-party payment processors and other business partners, which we frequently monitor and is further mitigated by the short collection period.